jshuadvd/hacks-n-notes/training.md

 ### Password storing
 - hashing is easy decifered with the proper equipment. hashkiller.co.uk , arteschnica.com 6billion passwords per second
 - encryption - superadmins can decrypt passwords.. so that's the weakness
+- salted hash - they will throw an assault of trillion times to the superadmin

 ## React